Who's Who in Musicals:

 This creamy voiced baritone graduated from Northwestern University in 1980, making his Broadway debut in the ensemble of a revival of Oliver (1984).
 Edelman stepped into various roles during the long run of Cats before being featured as Cliff in Joel Grey's revival of Cabaret (1989).
 His easygoing stage presence, strong singing voice and wholesome good looks opened the way to a series of leading roles.
 After briefly taking over the role of Billy Crocker in the Lincoln Center revival of Anything Goes, Edelman created the role of screenwriter Stine in City of Angels (1989), earning his first Tony nomination.
 He received his second Tony nomination playing Constantine in the short-lived musical version of Anna Karenina (1992).
 He took over the role of Marvin in Falsettoes early in 1993, and originated the role of Colonel Ricci in Stephen Sondheim's Passion (1994).

 Edelman's smoldering performance as pro-slavery congressman Edward Rutledge in the Roundabout Theatre revival of 1776 (1997) earned him another Tony nomination.
 He took over the role of Javert in Broadway's long-running Les Miserables in 1999, received a fourth Tony nomination playing Cinderella's Prince/The Wolf in a revival of Into the Woods (2002), and originated the role of Dr. Manette in A Tale of Two Cities (2008).
 He has appeared in various films, including The Cradle Will Rock (1999), and is featured on numerous recordings, including studio versions of Some Enchanted Evening, Babes in Arms and Guys and Dolls.
+He played Reverend Mr. Crisparkle in the Broadway revival of The Mystery of Edwin Drood (2012).
 The father of two, Edelman is married to actress Carolee Carmello.

 Dancer, actor, singer, choreographer